dvarrazzo/py-setproctitle/README.rst

 Other known implementations and discussions
 -------------------------------------------

 - `procname`_: a module exposing the same functionality, but less portable and not well packaged.
 - `Issue 5672`_: where the introduction of such functionality into the stdlib is being discussed.

 .. _procname: http://code.google.com/p/procname/
 .. _Issue 5672: http://bugs.python.org/issue5672

-..
-    vim: set filetype=rst: